mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/4-design-algorithms/index.md

         crvPoints.Add(pt);
         allPoints.Add(pt);
       }
-      //create a degree 3 nurbs curve from control points NurbsCurve crv = Curve.CreateControlPointCurve(crvPoints, 3);
+      // Create a degree 3 nurbs curve from control points NurbsCurve crv = Curve.CreateControlPointCurve(crvPoints, 3);
       curves.Add(crv);
   }
-  //create a nurbs surface from control points NurbsSurface srf = NurbsSurface.CreateFromPoints(allPoints, num, num, 3, 3);
+  // Create a nurbs surface from control points NurbsSurface srf = NurbsSurface.CreateFromPoints(allPoints, num, num, 3, 3);

-  //create a loft brep from curves
+  // Create a lofted brep from curves
   Brep[ ] breps = Brep.CreateFromLoft(curves, Point3d.Unset, Point3d.Unset, LoftType.Tight, false);

-  //Assign output
+  // Assign output
   OutCurves = curves;
   OutSurface = srf;
   OutLoft = breps;
 }
 ```

-### 4.2.2 De Casteljau algorithm to interpolate a Bezier curve
+### 4.2.2: De Casteljau Algorithm to Interpolate a Bezier Curve

 You can create a cubic Bezier curve from four input points.
-De Casteljau algorithm is used in computer graphics to evaluate the Bezier curve at any parameter.
+The De Casteljau algorithm is used in computer graphics to evaluate the Bezier curve at any parameter.
 If evaluated at multiple parameters, then the points can be connected to draw the curve.
-The following example shows a recursive function implementation to interpolate through a Bezier curve.
+The following example shows a recursive function implementation to interpolate through a Bezier curve:

-De Casteljau algorithm to draw a Bezier curve with 2, 4, 8 and 16 segments
+The De Casteljau algorithm to draw a Bezier curve with 2, 4, 8, and 16 segments

 <img src="de_casteljau.png">